 There are two testable predictions that follow from this analysis.
 First, credit protection returns should adjust more slowly to equity returns if there is low depth for a CDS contract (a proxy for high transaction costs), holding all else constant.
 Second, credit protection returns should adjust more quickly if the equity return is large in absolute value, holding all else constant.
-This second prediction follows from the intuition that important information revealed in equity markets would lead to profitable trading strategies in CDS markets unless CDS quotes adjust in spite of high transaction costs.
-We measure the speed of the CDS response using the fractional response: the fraction of the credit protection return from t to t+11 that occurs immediately at t due to the equity return at t.
-If CDS quotes change quickly (slowly), then the fractional response will be high (low).
+This second prediction follows from the intuition that important information revealed in equity markets would lead to profitable trading strategies in CDS markets unless CDS quotes adjust in spite of high transaction costs.16 We measure the speed of the CDS response using the fractional response: the fraction of the credit protection return from t to t + 11 that occurs immediately at t due to the equity return at t.
+If CDS quotes change quickly (slowly), then the fractional response will be high (low).17

-The evidence in Table 9 is consistent with both predictions.
-The fractional response is regressed on different sets of variables including an indicator for low depth and the absolute value of the equity return at t.
+The evidence in Table 13 is consistent with both predictions.
+The fractional response is regressed on different sets of variables including an indicator for low depth18 and the absolute value of the equity return at t.
 The specification in column 1 indicates that low depth for a CDS contract, i.e., high transaction costs are associated with a significantly lower fractional response.
-The coefficient estimate for the absolute value of equity returns in column 2 indicates that larger returns are significantly positively related to the fractional response.
-Column 3 indicates that neither of these statistical relations is subsumed by the other.
-In column 4, the specification in column 2 is augmented with an interaction term using the indicator for observations with the absolute value of the equity return on date t in the top 10% of the distribution.
-The estimates show that the marginal relation between this absolute value and the fractional response is nonlinear.
-The marginal relation is more than four times greater if the equity return is large in magnitude and this difference is statistically significant.
-Column 5 indicates that this nonlinear relation is not due to the impact of low depth on the fractional response.
+The coefficient estimate for the absolute value of equity returns in column 2 indicates

-&lt;sup>11This prediction is also consistent with investor inattention.
+16This prediction is also consistent with investor inattention.
 A larger equity return for a particular firm could increase investor attention to the related CDS contracts as well.
 We discuss inattention in the next section.